Musa ibn Nusayr: Islamic conquest of Maghreb

 Hasan ibn al-Nu'man was sent to continue the Islamic conquest in North Africa all the way to Morocco.
 He was relieved of his command for allowing continuing Byzantine attacks.
 Musa bin Nusayr was then sent to renew the attacks against the Berbers.
 But he did not impose Islam by force, rather, he respected Berber traditions and used diplomacy in subjugating them.
 This proved highly successful, as many Berbers converted to Islam and even entered his army as soldiers and officers, possibly including Tariq bin Ziyad who would lead the later Islamic expedition in Iberia.

 Governor

 In 698, Musa was made the governor of Ifriqiya and was responsible for completing the conquest of North Africa and of the Balearic Islands and Sardinia.
 He was the first governor of Ifriqiya not to be subordinate to the governor of Egypt.
 He was the first Muslim general to take Tangiers and occupy it; his troops also conquered the Sous, effectively taking control of all of the northern half of Morocco.
-He also had to deal with constant attacks from the Byzantine navy and he built a navy that would go on to conquer the islands of Ibiza, Majorca, and Menorca.
+He also had to deal with constant attacks from the Byzantine navy and he built a navy that would go on to conquer the islands of Ibiza, Mallorca and Menorca.